-Let’s start with the basics that make it easier to focus on audiobooks:
+Let’s start with the basics that make it easier to keep concentration while listening to audiobooks:

 Useful Audiobook Terms

-Abridged audiobooks are shortened versions of a book that are specifically adapted for the audio format.
+Abridged audiobooks are shortened versions of a book that are specifically adapted for audio format.
 This is most often done for radio plays.
-While people mostly prefer unabridged versions, since they are the original, abridged audio plays can be a fun way to revisit a favorite story like The Hobbit, Lord of the Rings, or Good Omens.

 Related article: How to find Duet Narration Audiobooks

-This is closest to having someone read a story to you.
-Depending on the narrator, they might do more voice acting or more reading.
+This is closest to having someone read a story to you and also the most common narration form for nonfiction audiobooks.
+Depending on the narrator and the topic, they might do more voice acting or more reading.